 Dr Preti Taneja, Fellow Commoner at Jesus College and a BBC/AHRC New Generation Thinker

 Preti Taneja's debut novel We That Are Young sets Shakespeare's King Lear in contemporary India, where the clash of youth and age, the rise of the religious right wing, the repression of free speech and civil conflict in Kashmir are ongoing.
 Preti will discuss the hidden history, politics and urgent contemporary relevance of Shakespeare's plays in India, one of the world’s fastest growing economies and will read from her forthcoming book.
 Dr Taneja is also chairing a session with the writer Paul Beatty at 5.30pm.

-Professor Ros Ridley, Fellow Emerita at Newnham College and former Head of the Medical Research Council (United Kingdom)'s Comparative Cognition Research Team in the Department of Psychology
+Dr Rosalind Ridley, Senior Member of Newnham College and former Head of the UK Medical Research Council's Comparative Cognition Research Team in the Department of Psychology

 4th June, 10am

 Rosalind Ridley views the Peter Pan stories through the eyes of a neuroscientist and explores J M Barrie's interest in cognition, theory of mind and the nature of consciousness.
 Barrie's stories are rich in post-Darwinian questions about the origins of human nature and the mental abilities of animals, children and adults.